qntm/base131072/README.md

 	</tbody>
 </table>

 For example, using Base64, up to 105 bytes of binary data can fit in a Tweet.
 With Base131072, 297 bytes are possible.
-(297.5, in fact.)

 ## How does it work?